Arcanorum/rogueworld/README.md

 Which will get the rest of the files (as defined in package.json) from NPM and add them to the node_modules folder which it should also create (this process might take a while).

 ### Start the server
+This should be done *before* building the client, as there are things that the server adds to the client files which the client needs when it is being built.
-To start the server, open the project root in a command line and run `npm run server`.
+Open the project root in a command line and run `npm run server`.

 ### Build the client
-The client (the front end that the user sees) needs to be built first before it can be used.
+The client (the front end that the user sees) needs to be built before it can be used.
 Webpack is used to build the client, which combines everything from the source files into a `dist.js` file which the client can then load and run.
-Go to `/client`
+Open the project root in a command line and run `npm run client`.

 ## *I want to add a...*
 Features are divided into two rough categories: